uvaaland/cig_llnl_workshop/prepare_adj_source.md

 This script then copies the relevant seismograms, renames them, and stores them in the `SEM/` folder.
-To check that the adjoint sources were successfully generated, inspect the `SEM/` folder to check that there are three component files associated with each adjoint source.
+To check that the adjoint sources were successfully generated, inspect this folder to check that there are three component files associated with each adjoint source.
 In the example case with the `A22` and `ZKR` sources, we expect to see the following files in the `SEM/` folder: